 - Develop new ways to measure success that prioritize wellbeing and stability

-Review the full Urban Core Policy Position Statement.
+Review the full Urban Core Policy Position Statement and List of Signatories.

 For media requests and inquiries please contact cedcoordinator(at)ledlab.ca.

 - Atira’s Social Return on Investment Report in partnership with Ernst & Young

 - Canadian Centre for Policy Alternatives 2008 Report for BC Economic Security Project “Living on Welfare”

 - Urban Core & Exchange Inner City Impact Stories

 - Wan der Wel, K. A., & Halvorsen, K. (2014).
 The bigger the worse?
 A comparative study of the welfare state and employment commitment.